vipnode/vipnode/README.md

 # Vipnode

+Vipnode creates an economic incentive to run full nodes and serve light clients.

-Connect your light client to the Ethereum network instantly, or make money while hosting a full node.
+Connect your light client to the Ethereum network instantly, with time-metered fees.
+Hosting a full node?
+Join a vipnode pool and earn money for every vip client your node serves.

 **Status**: Beta.
 Fully functional, needs testing.
-Payment is currently using Rinkeby money, [subscribe to the newsletter for updates](https://tinyletter.com/vipnode).
+Participation payout is currently using Rinkeby money, [subscribe to the newsletter for updates](https://tinyletter.com/vipnode).

 ## Quickstart